DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Numerical Experiments

 \section{Numerical Experiments}

-\subsection{Experiment setup}
+\subsection{Experiment Setup}

-We evaluate the performance of \textsf{DeepOPF} over the IEEE 30-/118-/300- bus mesh networks in the Power Grid Lib~\cite{pglib}.
-Table~\ref{table3} shows the related parameters for the test cases.
-We apply the quadratic function parameters from the test cases with the same bus from MATPOWER~\cite{zimmerman2011matpower} (version 7.0) while all other parameters are taken from the Power Grid Lib cases as the Power Grid Lib only support linear cost function.
+{We evaluate the performance of \textsf{DeepOPF} over the IEEE 30-/118-/300-bus~\cite{tpcwTrey30-118-300} test cases and a synthetic 2000-bus mesh power network~\cite{tpcwTrey2000} in the Power Grid Lib~\cite{pglib}.} Table~\ref{table.parameter} shows the related parameters for the test cases.
+As the Power Grid Lib only supports linear cost function for the IEEE 30-/118-/300-bus cases, we modify the cost parameters by applying the quadratic function parameters of the test cases from MATPOWER~\cite{zimmerman2011matpower} (ver.
+7.0) while all other parameters remain unchanged.